akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 “We do.”

+Henry lowered his voice.
+“A word in your ear, Rauthulfr.
+This marriage has another advantage for me.
+There are nearby barons who think my ears do not hear their plotting.”
+He paused.
+“They are wrong.”

+Harold nodded slowly.
+“The Beaumonts.”

+“And others.”
+Henry did not elaborate.
+He did not need to.
+“Stanwey is a good vantage point.
+Close enough to the Rockingham castle to be useful, far enough to be overlooked, if you follow me.”
+He smiled, coldly.

+Harold absorbed this.
+“You are using my daughter’s betrothal as a message.”

+“I am using everything as a message.”
+Henry’s voice was quiet.
+“But that is a king’s burden, not a father’s.
+Your daughter will be well cared for.
+And Stanwey will be a shield, not a sword.”

-Henry walked to the door, then paused.
+He walked to the door, then looked back.
+“Tell no one of this.
+Not even Godfrey.
+He has enough to carry.”

+He paused.
 “One more thing.
 Stanwey will be hers.
 Godfrey will hold it in her name, as her steward, not as its lord.
 That is my gift to you, for the Severn, and for the daughter you have raised.”

 Harold’s throat tightened.
 He nodded, not trusting his voice.

 Henry opened the door.
 “Fetch the children,” he called to a servant.
 “We have news for them.”

-ÔÔÔÔÔÔ
++++ NEED the announcement to the children per above

+>>> Integrate this herein.
 “I am told,” Henry said, “that you have been worrying about your father, child.”

 Beatrice felt her cheeks warm.
 She glanced at Godfrey, who looked at the fire.